tkrajina/gpxpy/README.md

 gpxpy -- GPX file parser
 ========================

-This is a simple python library for parsing and manipulating GPX files.
+This is a simple Python library for parsing and manipulating GPX files.
 GPX is an XML based format for GPS tracks.

 You can see it in action on [my online GPS track editor and organizer](http://www.trackprofiler.com).